macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 was gone.
 He wants to hunt, Jon thought.
 Perhaps there were goats in these mountains.
 The shadowcats must live on

 something.
-"Just don't try and bring down a ‘cat," he muttered.
+"Just don't try and bring down a 'cat," he muttered.
 Even for a direwolf, that would be dangerous.
 He tugged his

 cloak over him and stretched out beneath the rock.